 Forever trying to shed light on the things that keep you up at night, we knew that a quick (and simple) guide to basic money management would be much appreciated.
-As our expertise on this topic extends as far as an ABBA song and year 12 maths, we wrangled a true industry insider, acquisitions accountant Andy Reid, to give us the lowdown on managing cash flow for brands…
+As our expertise on this topic is limited, we wrangled a true industry insider, acquisitions accountant Andy Reid, to give us the lowdown on managing cash flow for brands…

 Cash Flow vs. Profit